AEA Graduate Education Diversity Internship Program (GEDI)

 - Demonstrate via written essays the relevance of evaluation training to their career plans and their commitment to culturally responsive practice;

 - Are eligible to work for pay in the United States outside of an academic environment (non-U.S. citizens will be asked to provide documentation of current eligibility); and

-- Have support from his/her academic advisor.
+- Have support from his/her/their academic advisor.

 Criteria for Selection: The interns will be selected based on their completed applications, materials provided, and subsequent finalist interviews focusing on:

 - Their thinking around and commitment to culturally responsive evaluation practice;

 - The alignment between their skills, aspirations, locale, and internship site placement needs;

 - The quality of their academic, extracurricular, and personal experiences as preparation for GEDI; and

 - Their capacity to carry out and complete the program, including support from an academic advisor

 - One of the goals of the GEDI Program is to expand the pool of graduate students of color and from other under-represented groups who have extended their research capacities to evaluation.
 Briefly describe how you meet the eligibility requirement of being a graduate student of color and/or historically underrepresented.